-a man's life is not safe if he will not a-

-gree to let them traduce the character of the best men in the land and say nothing.
-In the last few weeks they gress said here in a speech, "Johnson, the old traitor, would and should by en from his seat."
+West Milton, Miami co., O. Sept.
+23, 1866.
+DEAR BROTHER:-I am determined now to leave here, for the Radical Disunionists are getting so tyrannical that a man's life is not safe if he will not agree to let them traduce the character of the best men in the land and say nothing.
+In the last few weeks they have been busy calling President Johnson a "traitor."
+A member of Congress said here in a speech, "Johnson, the old traitor, would and should by his vote, be tried for treason and driven from his seat."
 When they try this game, you will hear of your brother James going to the "wars again."
 I helped to put down the Southern rebellion and will go again to put down the Northern traitors, if they do not cease their usurpation.
 If I were President Johnson, Congress should not legislate another day, unless when they meet again, the clerk of the House calls the roll of all the States.
 There is no time for Union men to while away.
-We had better "take the bull by the horns" the Court of Quarter Sessions has some ballot-box in the coming election, we business with them.
+We had better "take the bull by the horns" the Court of QuarterSessions has some ballot-box in the coming election, we business with them.
 Stick a pin right are safe.
-Their treason would be so glaring, if they would attempt, after a defeat at the polls, to overthrow the government, that they could muster out a small force to back them.
+Their treason would be so glaring, if they would attempt, after a defeat at the polls, to overthrow the government, that they could muster but a small force to back them.
 Many of the soldiers are leaving their sinking ship.
 How a Union soldier can support such a motley crew is more than I can divine.
 Fred.
-Douglass, Ben Butlist are the names of numbers of sol- ler Anna Dickinson, Randolph (darkey) and Theo.
-Tilton, marching into their den, two and two, like the beasts into country.
-In the list for Bloody Run Noah's ark, "each after their kind," and not much difference in the kind either!
+Douglass, Ben Butler Anna Dickinson, Randolph (darkey) and Theo.
+Tilton, marching into their den, two and two, like the beasts into Noah's ark, "each after their kind," and not much difference in the kind either!
 Phew!
 Get away with such a mixture!
-I have just read the speech of that old arch traitor.
-Thad.
-Stevens. made at Bedford, a few days since!
+I have just read the speech of that old arch traitor, Thad, Stevens, made at Bedford, a few days since!
 A more damnable black-guard does not exist.
-He is now getting the people Beware of eleventh hour roor-backs, of the North just where Jeff Davis & deus Stevens' traitorous schemes, THEY WILL HEAR THE THUN-CRASH OF CONTENDING ARMS in every State and county of the North, before three years shall roll around.
-The soldiers at Cleveland have given witnesses against him, and of calling us to understand where they will be witnesses in his behalf.
-It preserves to us to understand where they will be found.
-Let the Disunion leaders of the North beware, or they will find guilty, according to the forms themselves down at Fortress Monroe.
+He is now getting the people Beware of eleventh hour roor-backs, of the North just where Jeff Davis & such as the hand-bills circulated by the Co. got the South before its destruction, Radicals about Gen. Grant, and others and let me say to the people of Bedof a similar character.
+They are all ford county, that if they sustain Thaddeus Stevens' traitorous schemes, THEY WILL HEAR THE THUN-DER OF CANNON AND THE CRASH OF CONTENDING ARMS in every State and county of the North, before three years shall roll around.
+The soldiers at Cleveland have given us to understand where they will be found.
+Let the Disunion leaders of the North beware, or they will find themselves down at Fortress Monroe,